 Thank you to everyone who watched live stream or came out, in person, to my talk on Sunday night (4-3-16), “Nature is a Jerk (Part 1)” at the Bible and Beer Consortium at World of Beer in Fort Worth.
 The talk was based on an earlier article of mine with the same title.
 Anticipating questions and comments more than I could handle that the time, I developed that theme a little more into a sequel, “Nature is a Jerk, Part 2”.
 If you have take issue with Part 1, or just want to see more on that theme I encourage you to read both parts.
 It’s not necessary to read Parts 1&2 before this one, Part 3, but you might be able to get more out of it that way.

-I really appreciate the questions and comments afterwards.
-Your insights help me see my blindspots, or gaps in my argument.
+I really appreciate the questions and comments afterward.
+Your insights help me see my blind spots, or gaps in my argument.
 I might be a stubborn arguer, but I do change my mind sometimes and I can always learn and grow in my understanding.

 That said, the original thrust of the argument in “Nature is a Jerk” remains intact, even strengthened but some words of clarification are desperately in order.

 It’s a good idea when broaching this subject matter–naturalistic ethics–to preface the talk with an admission that atheists and naturalists can be moral and many theists/supernaturalists are liable to be very immoral.
 While it’s been said in different ways across my blog, my talks, and my publishings, that atheists can be moral at least in a general/popular sense (i.e., noninterference, nonmaleficence, and benevolence), it could use some re-emphasis sometimes and my original talk didn’t do that.